 Skip to Main Content

 Welcome to the Law Research guide!
-This guide will teach you how to find legal information to use in your studies.
+This guide will teach you how to find legal information for your studies.

-If you can't find what you are looking for, head to Ask the Library and a friendly librarian will help you with your query.
+If you can't find what you are looking for in this guide, go to Ask the Library and a friendly librarian will help you with your query.

 What are the types of legal information?